WeatherXM/weather-bets/london-bet/resolver/README.md

 ## Overview

-This is the first Polymarket experiment leveraging data from the [**WeatherXM Data Index**](https://index.weatherxm.com/).
+This is the weather bet leveraging data from the [**WeatherXM Data Index**](https://index.weatherxm.com/).
 The experiment involves calculating the average temperature for a major city (in this case, London) over a 30-day period.
-This data will then be used to propose a Polymarket bet, where users can predict whether the actual average temperature falls within a certain range.
+This data will then be used to propose a weather bet, where users can predict whether the actual average temperature falls within a certain range.
 This experiment serves as a prototype, with potential for more weather-based bets if successful.

 The experiment utilizes **Web3 Storage** and **Enriched Weather Data** to perform these calculations, with strict verification protocols based on public keys, Proof-of-Location (PoL), and Quality-of-Data (QoD) scores.